 Day-use state parks are a great way to fit in some time in the great outdoors without the planning and packing that you need for camping, plus they are perfect for little staycation getaways when you can’t fit in a “real” vacation.
 This day-use recreational park offers something for the entire family including a popular swimming beach, a grassy picnic area, miles of trails, a fabulous winter tubing hill, zip lines and a lot more!

-Hanging Out at Eagle Island State Park in Idaho
+Hanging Out at Eagle Island State Park

 Even better, entrance to Eagle Island State Park is just $5.00 per vehicle; however, Idaho now offers Idaho residents the opportunity to purchase an Idaho State Parks Passport.
 This passport can be purchased at the time of vehicle registration and costs $10.
 It is a sticker that goes on your vehicle windshield and allows for unlimited day-use access to every Idaho State Park.